 This app can guide you to plant a new crop through its pieces of information like when to plant, the best soil, when to water, etc. And also can help to calculate the amount of fertilizers to add to the soil.
 Overall a handy app for farmers.

-Download for Android, not available for iPhone.
+Not available for iPhone.

 5. Leaf Doctor